skoerfgen/ACMECert/README.md

 >
 > Inside a callback function you can return another callback function, which gets invoked after the verification completed and the challenge tokens can be removed again.
 >
-> > Hint: To get access to variables of the parent scope inside the callback function use the [`use`](http://php.net/manual/en/functions.anonymous.php) languange construct:
+> > Hint: To get access to variables of the parent scope inside the callback function use the [`use`](http://php.net/manual/en/functions.anonymous.php) language construct:
 > > ```php
 > > $handler=function($opts) use ($variable_from_parent_scope){};
 > >                          ^^^